aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/systemlanguage/_index.md

 ---
 title: SVGBuilderExtensions.SystemLanguage
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions SystemLanguage method.
 Sets the systemLanguage attribute on the SVG element.
 This attribute specifies the language preferences for which the SVG document fragment is intended
 type: docs
 weight: 2170
 url: /net/aspose.svg.builder/svgbuilderextensions/systemlanguage/